The average press release gets ignored by 99% of journalists.

 When creating your guest post, focus on the following:

-• Use Quora and Reddit to find questions and issues your audience actually struggles with.
+- Use Quora and Reddit to find questions and issues your audience struggles with.

-• Try to write the best possible version of any content on your chosen topic.
-Not only is this great for getting published on prestige outlets, it also establishes your brand.
+- Try to write the best possible version of any content on your chosen topic.
+Not only is this great for getting published on prestigious outlets, but it also establishes your brand.

 Dmitry’s take

-Another tactic to make your pitches more attractive is to align them to developing trends in your industry.
+Another tactic to make your pitches more attractive is to align them with developing trends in your industry.

 Implement this tactic right now with our software.

-Imagine that you’re a blogger writing an article about managing a sales team.
+Imagine you’re a blogger writing an article about managing a sales team.

 Since you have zero knowledge about this topic, you Google “sales management”.